 The Entity Terminator block calls the

-For an example of an example that uses an Excel® spreadsheet,
+For an example that uses an Excel® spreadsheet, see

 and Initializing Entities.